 The benefits of a manual breast pump:

 The mother controls the suction power, so in principle, she should set her own pace based on her sensitivity.
 This model is also compact and easy to transport, clean and is practical for pumping several ounces when on outings away from home.

 Whatever the type of breast pump, you always have to disinfect the parts before using it for the first time.

 Because the breast pump is in direct contact with only breast milk, you should expect the presence of antibodies (white blood cells) contained in the milk to prevent bacterial infections.
 However, you need to clean the device daily.
 After each use:

 - Rinse the parts with cold water to eliminate milk residues

 - Then rinse with the hottest tap water

 - Cover and dry on the counter

 Manufacturers often suggest disinfecting the breast pump once a day or several times a week using a microwaveable bag or in a steriliser.
-Don’t use the dishwasher because it can damage the rubber parts over time.
+Don’t use the dishwasher because it can damage the rubber or silicone parts over time.
 Follow the manufacturer’s instructions for optimal use.

 To read about electric breast pumps, go to Electric Breast Pumps.